jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 ## System summary

+A system comprise of up to 20 low power sensors and 1 gateway.
+Each sensor sends a unicast message every 5 minutes to the MAC-adress of the gateway.
+The gateway receives the messages and can process and send further over WiFi to any local or Internet service.
+The gateway can receive messages from sensors (on ESP-Now) and communicate over WiFi at the same time without any missed communications.
+Gateway connected to Blynk to display and monitor sensors is a good example which works very well.

+A restriction is that the gateway must use the same WiFi channel on ESP-Now and WiFi.
+And due to some limitations in the ESP WiFi implementation, this only works on channel 1.
+(I have read articles saying it should be possible on also other channels, but I have only succeeded on channel 1.)
+This means the WiFi router must be set to channel 1 on the 2.4GHz band.
+It cannot be operated on "automatic channel".

+There are some tricks involved during WiFi inits to get this working properly.
+See source code.
+(Maybe there are other tricks required to operate on any other channel than 1.)

-A system comprise of up to 20 sensors and 1 gateway.
-Sensors send to the MAC-adress of the gateway.
-It is possible, and preferred, to use a software defined MAC-address in the gateway and not the default hardware MAC address.
-As this allows for an exchange of the gateway hardware without any problems.
-The ESP's support this.
+It is possible, and preferred, to use a software defined MAC-address in the gateway instead of the default hardware MAC address.
+This allows for a replacement of the gateway hardware without any problems.

-Each system should have it's own MAC address to avoid collisions with other systems.
+It is possible to run several systems in paralell.
+Just use a unique MAC address for each system.
+I am running 3 separate systems without any problems.

 It is said ESP-Now has "3 times longer access range" than WiFi.
-I have never tested this but I have noted long enough access range for my sensors in my installations.
-The communication stability is very good.
-I have never experienced any communication losses in all normal cases.
-I havent tested this very much but i typically get 99 or 100 sucessful transmissions out of 100 tries.
+I've never done any measurements, but I have noted long enough access range for my sensors in my installations.

 _Note.
 ESP-Now specification defines max 20 "peers" which is what i understand is "units to send to".
 A sensor in my system, sends to one (1) slave/gateway.
 However, there is no specification, what I know about, stating from how many controllers/sensors a slave/gateway can receive from.
 Maybe this number is larger than 20, and therefore would be possible to use more than 20 sensors per gateway.
 I have not tested this._